-As mentioned in the previous inspection report, staff was told that Engine #1 was taken out, rebuilt, and then reinstalled in April of 2013.
-Engine #2 was replaced by a different rebuilt engine in January of 2014 which could be done under the AQD Rule 336.1285(a)(vi) permit exemption.
-However, these two engines would now be subject to Subpart ZZZZ since they were modified, reconstructed, or constructed; but as mentioned previously, there isn't much in the way of requirements except that the combustion of landfill gas/digester gas is greater than or equal to 10% of their gross annual heat input.
+As mentioned in the previous inspection report, staff was told that Engine #1 was replaced with a different rebuilt one in February 2016.
+Engine #2 was replaced by a different rebuilt engine in June 2018.
+Engine #3 was replaced with a different rebuilt engine in April 2018.
+These replacements which could be done under the AQD Rule 336.1285(a)(vi) permit exemption.
+However, these three engines would now be subject to Subpart ZZZZ since they were modified, reconstructed, or constructed; but as mentioned previously, there isn't much in the way of requirements except that the combustion of landfill gas/digester gas is greater than or equal to 10% of their gross annual heat input.
 In this case, the facility only combusts landfill gas in the engines.
 Their annual MAERS submittal could suffice for this reporting requirement because it includes how much fuel (landfill gas) was combusted.
+These engines could also be subject to the NSPS JJJJ if they were manufactured before July 1, 2008.
+As mentioned previously, information provided to staff indicates all were manufactured well before this date.

 The engines stack heights (minimum of 27 feet) and diameters (maximum of 14 inches) appear to be in compliance with the ROP requirements.
-As mentioned earlier, all three engines were running during staff's inspection and they were each consuming approximately 262 to 278 scfm of landfill gas at 75% load.
+As mentioned earlier, only two engines were running during staff's inspection and they were operating at about 75% load.
 The horsepower output for each engine doesn't appear to exceed the 1478 Hp ROP limit.
 The facility is continuously recording landfill gas consumption for all internal combustion engines, the kilowatt output of each engine, and the hours of operation of each one as required.
-Also, as mentioned in the previous inspection report, none of the engines appear to have been manufactured after July 1, 2008 and would therefore not be subject to the NSPS JJJJ.

-The following is what staff noted in regards to emissions for the engines and see attached spreadsheets:
+The following is what staff noted with regards to emissions for the engines and see attached spreadsheets:

 NOx Limit: 2.93 # per hour, 1.07 tons per month, and 0.90 grams per horsepower hour per engine.
 Appears to be in COMPLIANCE.
-The facility met the pounds per hour limit according to their last stack test in September of 2014, at 2.28 lbs per hour.
-As for the tons per month, staff reviewed records for the most current 12 month time period ending February 2016 and the highest monthly emissions noted were 0.85 tons for engine #2 back in March 2015.
+The facility met the pounds per hour limit according to their last stack test in September of 2014 at 2.28 lbs per hour.
+As for the tons per month, staff reviewed records for the most current 12-month time period ending June 2018 and the highest monthly emissions noted were 0.73 tons for engine #1 back in March 2018.
 Previous testing has also shown them in compliance with the grams per horsepower hour.

 CO Limit: 7.33 # per hour, 2.68 tons per month, and 2.30 grams per horsepower hour per engine.
 Appears to be in COMPLIANCE.
 The facility met the pounds per hour limit according to their last stack test in January of 2015 at 6.25 lbs per hour.
-As for the tons per month, staff reviewed records for the most current 12 month time period ending February 2016 and the highest monthly emissions noted were 2.31 tons for engine #2 in January 2016.
+As for the tons per month, staff reviewed records for the most current 12-month time period ending June 2018 and the highest monthly emissions noted were 1.99 tons for engine #1 in March 2018.
 Previous testing has also shown them in compliance with the grams per horsepower hour.

 VOC Limit: 0.81 # per hour, 0.30 tons per month, and 0.25 grams per horsepower hour per engine.
 Appears to be in COMPLIANCE.
 The facility met the pounds per hour limit according to their last stack test in October of 2015 at 0.32 lbs per hour.
-As for the tons per month, staff reviewed records for the most current 12 month time period ending February 2016 and the highest monthly emissions noted were 0.12 tons during several months in 2015 for engine #1.
+As for the tons per month, staff reviewed records for the most current 12-month time period ending June 2018 and the highest monthly emissions noted were 0.10 tons during several months in 2018 for engine #1.
 Previous testing has also shown them in compliance with the grams per horsepower hour.